-The director of education and the board of trustees have established labour/management committees.

-Trustees provide the school board's policy and priority framework within which bargaining takes place.

-HR management has established policies and procedures to minimize grievances.
+- The director of education and the board of trustees have established labour/management committees. - Trustees provide the school board's policy and priority framework within which bargaining takes place (a new leading practice introduced September 2010). - HR management has established policies and procedures to minimize grievances.